pytorch/torchtune/README.md

 TorchTune contains recipes for [full finetuning](https://github.com/pytorch-labs/torchtune/blob/e802c057d17773f65cf80721807086724e4fa7db/recipes/full_finetune.py), [LoRA finetuning](https://github.com/pytorch-labs/torchtune/blob/e802c057d17773f65cf80721807086724e4fa7db/recipes/lora_finetune.py), and [generation](https://github.com/pytorch-labs/torchtune/blob/e802c057d17773f65cf80721807086724e4fa7db/recipes/alpaca_generate.py).

-To run a full finetune on N devices on the Alpaca dataset:
+To run a full finetune on 2 devices on the Alpaca dataset using FSDP:

 ```
-tune --nnodes 1 --nproc_per_node N full_finetune --config alpaca_llama2_full_finetune
+tune --nnodes 1 --nproc_per_node 2 full_finetune --config alpaca_llama2_full_finetune
 ```

-This leverages FSDP under the hood, and with N=1 is just your usual single-device training.
+The argument passed to `--nproc_per_node` can be varied depending on how many GPUs you have.
+A full finetune can be memory intensive, so make sure you are running on enough devices.
+See [this table](https://github.com/pytorch-labs/torchtune/blob/main/README.md#finetuning-resource-requirements) for resource requirements on common hardware setups.

-Similarly, we can finetune with LoRA on the Alpaca dataset via
+Similarly, you can finetune with LoRA on the Alpaca dataset on two devices via

 ```
-tune --nnodes 1 --nproc_per_node N lora_finetune --config alpaca_llama2_lora_finetune
+tune --nnodes 1 --nproc_per_node 2 lora_finetune --config alpaca_llama2_lora_finetune
 ```

+Again, the argument to `--nproc_per_node` can be varied subject to memory constraints.

 &nbsp;